-The paper’s top take-away is that the UK Gambling Commission will take a proactive approach in eSports regulation with the same effort it does when handling gambling activities.
+The papers top take-away is that the UK Gambling Commission will take a proactive approach in eSports regulation with the same effort when handling gambling activities.
 The position paper states: “Applying the existing regulatory framework allows for proportionate control of the risks associated with betting on eSports.’

-ESports, as defined in the paper, is not new, but the commercialization of the industry is new.
+ESports, as defined in the paper, is not new, but the commercialization of the industry is unique.
 The paper states that 8.5% of adults have bet on eSports, with 88% of betters betting with real money.
-The expanding range and volume indicates potential future growth.
+The expanding range and volume indicate potential future growth.

 Betting odds for winning in the industry’s top game, DOTA 2, were revealed with Evil Geniuses favored win in a 225 line.
-OG, one of twelve teams to make it to the championship, has a –105 line to make it to the finals.
+One of twelve teams to make it to the championship, OG has a –105 line to make it to the finals.

-The commission will work to regulate unlicensed gambling in eSports, and will identify and locate operators and the sources of payment used in the illegal gambling of eSports.
-Advertising methods for such events will further be researched while the commission also analyzes the risk of harm to children in gambling.
+The commission will work to regulate unlicensed gambling in eSports and identify and locate operators and the sources of payment used in the illegal gambling of eSports.
+In addition, advertising methods for such events will further be researched while the commission also analyzes the risk of harm to children in gambling.

-Zero-tolerance approaches to small-scale markets is discussed and is seen as not practical, according to the paper.
+Zero-tolerance approaches to small-scale markets are discussed and are seen as not practical, according to the paper.

-The commission will discuss the matter with the video game industry to help develop long-term, effective solutions to control eSports as it grows.
-The commission worked with the industry in 2016 and plans to continue its efforts.
+The commission will discuss the matter with the video game industry to help develop long-term, practical solutions to control eSports as it grows.
+The commission worked with the industry in 2016 and planned to continue its efforts.

-The UK Gambling Commission will view in-game items and currencies – which can be sold, traded, won or exchanged for items of value or cash – as money or said equivalent.
-The legal question surrounding participation in a game for a prize and whether or not it will require a gambling license have yet to be determined.
+The UK Gambling Commission will view in-game items and currencies – which can be sold, traded, won, or exchanged for items of value or cash – as money or said equivalent.
+The legal question surrounding participation in a game for a prize and whether or not it will require a gambling license has yet to be determined.

 Underage gambling risks remain the commission’s biggest concern.
-The commission believes existing regulations are able to regulate the industry sufficiently.
-Existing controls are in place to protect children, whom are at a higher risk of betting with video games, from gambling harm.
+The commission believes existing regulations can regulate the industry sufficiently.
+Existing controls are in place to protect children, who are at a higher risk of betting with video games, from gambling harm.